 Don’t be that candidate.

 Along with a superb, well-written essay, your undergraduate transcripts need to stand out.
-Top-tier law schools are notorious for their low acceptance rate.
+Top-tier law schools are notorious for their low acceptance rates.
 You’re competing against top-tier candidates, who average a 3.91 on a 4.0 scale and an average LSAT score of 173 out of 180.

 In contrast, the graduate GPA will demonstrate a strong level of intellectual vitality, which is important, but will not boost your GPA or academic profile.

-Best Foot Foward
+Best Foot Forward

-A great way to prepare to put your best foot forward in preparation for law school admissions is to go with a pro that has helped hundreds of students gain admission to law school.
+A great way to prepare to put your best foot forward in preparation for law school admissions is to go with a pro who has helped hundreds of students gain admission to law school.

 Solomon Admissions Consultants offer the deepest bench of any admissions consultants out there and have a proven track record of securing admissions at the top law schools in the country.